 |Low Priority||Below 10||Pursue if time allows or when factors improve.
 If they're not a good fit, refer them to another provider.|

 For any row of the rubric which we did not manage to get sufficient information to determine, award zero points.
 We should not drive our data based on what we think is true, but on what we have evidence for.
-These determinations don't need to be 'fully proven', but they must have some backing other than hunch or "I don't know, so I'm giving points by default."
+These determinations don't need to be 'fully proven', but they must have some backing other than a hunch or an "I don't know, so I'm giving points by default."

 Here are a few imagined scenarios with fictional clients and how the rubric would work with them.

 Hedera University is a well known institution whose students are selected through a rigorous admissions process and which has a reputation for innovating in education.
-The university has decided to start offering micro-degress that carry its name and use their content but which do not require the same level of financial investment as its in-person courses.
-Normal tuition for Hedera University is near the cost of a house each year.
+The university has decided to start offering microdegrees that carry its name and use their content but which do not require the same level of financial investment as its in-person courses.
+Normal annual tuition for Hedera University is near the cost of a house.

-Jimmy from their curriculum department has heard of us from one of their competing universities and knows we're the best in the field.
-He has reached out to us to build their microdegree project, but isn't a software person.
-He's heard of Open Source, and knows Open edX is open source, and has an understanding that this means that anything can be changed.
+Jenny from their curriculum department has heard of us from one of their competing universities and knows we're the best in the field.
+She has reached out to us to build their microdegree project, but isn't a software person.
+She's heard of Open Source, knows Open edX is open source, and has an understanding that this means that anything can be changed.
 People from her team have asked about hours spent contributing code upstream and don't understand the reduction in maintenance costs this brings.